vivid-planet/comet/docs/docs/content-scope/data-driven-application.md

 - Every user has access to resolvers with permissions (e.g., "products") - not covered here
 - Every user has access to scopes

-(Both are defined by rule in `AccessControlService` or can be overridden manually per user using UI)
+(Both are defined by rule in `AccessControlService` or can be overridden manually per user in the Admin)

 - And every entity belongs to a scope